astropy/astroquery/docs/mast/mast_obsquery.rst

 To directly access a list of cloud URIs for a given dataset, use the `~astroquery.mast.ObservationsClass.get_cloud_uris` function (Python will prompt you to enable cloud access if you haven't already).
+To return a list of cloud URIs based on query criteria and product filters, use the `~astroquery.mast.ObservationsClass.get_cloud_uris_query` function.

 When cloud access is enabled, the standard download function `~astroquery.mast.ObservationsClass.download_products` preferentially pulls files from AWS when they